Importance of marketing research for a startup MVP development

-After you have analyzed the future product, it's time to evaluate it from the perspective of the consumer.
+After you have analyzed the future product, it's time to evaluate it from the consumer's perspective.
 You need to understand the order of actions for users to purchase your MVP.

 The customer journey should be short, simple, and convenient.
-A detailed description of all the actions of the client will help to understand what information is missing or what details will help in the presentation of the product.
+A detailed description of all the client's actions will help to understand what information is missing or what details will help in the presentation of the product.

 What tools to use for research to avoid reasons why startups fail

-- Google Market Finder - studying marketing statistics sliced by countries, languages, devices, audience, etc;
+- Google Market Finder - studying marketing statistics sliced by countries, languages, devices, audiences, etc.;

-- Google Trends - to analyze trends on the market and measure demand & interest;
+- Google Trends - to analyze trends in the market and measure demand & interest;

-- Google Adwords - to research key phrase popularity;
+- Google Adwords - to research keyword popularity;

 - Google Search - to check keyword relevancy;